Steinlager: International growth and awards (1970s–1980s)

-In 1973 Steinlager was launched in the United States and an American consultant suggested that to become successful the company should change the colour of their bottles to match that of other premium beers.
-As a result, the original brown bottle colour was changed to green.
+During the 1970s, Steinlager expanded into export markets including the United States and Japan.
+In 1973, an American consultant suggested that to become successful the company should change the colour of their bottles to match that of other premium beers.
+As a result, the original brown bottle colour was changed to green for export sales, while continuing to use brown bottles domestically.